 To understand the distinction here, suppose that you have a certain amount of assets on which you would normally expect to earn $100 of interest.
 Now suppose you take a portion of that expected interest and purchase a put option, say for $80.
 Notice that on a day-to-day basis, you'll tend to gain on market declines and give back on market advances, but even if the market advances relentlessly, you'll still end up accruing a net $20 of interest.
 That's essentially what's going on here.

 In a matched-strike hedge (long put / short call at the same strike price and expiration), a hedged investment position earns the difference in performance between the stocks we own long (after expenses) and the indices we use to hedge, plus implied interest on the hedge equal to roughly the 3-month Treasury bill yield.
-Of course, the Fund can vary the strike prices of the short call and the long put, provided that only one of them is “in the money” when the position is initiated.
-In a “staggered strike” position, we essentially raise the strike prices of the long puts closer to the level of the market.
-This is equivalent to buying a certain amount of additional option premium with the implied interest we would otherwise earn on the hedge.
-The net effect is that we get much better downside protection in the event of a market decline, we experience some amount of day-to-day fluctuation that may very well be inverse to the direction of the market, but unlike a net short position, we are not positioned in a way that would be expected to experience sustained losses even if the market continues to advance indefinitely.
-The dollar value of our shorts never materially exceeds our long holdings
+Of course, the Fund can vary the strike prices of the short call and the long put, provided that only one of them is "in the money" when the position is initiated.
+In a "staggered strike" position, we essentially raise the strike prices of the long puts closer to the level of the market.
+Given the current level of interest rates, this is equivalent to buying a certain amount of additional option premium with the implied interest we would otherwise earn on the hedge.

 Though a hedged position is not particularly unusual for the Fund, our current "staggered strike" position is not typical, and is not one that I would expect to carry for a long period of time.
 Rather, it is a response to market conditions that are unusually hostile from a historical perspective.
 Still, the Fund does not establish short positions that exceed the dollar value of our long stock holdings (though losses might still occur if our stocks were to perform poorly or if we experience a net decay in option time-value), so we can allow for both market strength and market weakness here, without relying on either.